 Topic, definition and scope

-Data Repository can be defined as a centralized location where data is stored, organized, and managed.
-This a system that doesn’t just serve to store files, but also makes them discoverable and usable for specific purposes.
+Repositories can be defined as centralized services where data is stored, organized, and managed.
+These resources doesn’t just serve to store data and other research outputs, but also make them findable, accessible and reusable, for specific purposes.

 - Data discovery is a process of understanding data and extracting valuable insight from multiple data streams according to data uses and purposes.